 2. You have a recent (less than three years old) ACT English score (EN) of 18 or lower or an SAT verbal score (VB) of 450 or lower.

 FOREIGN LANGUAGE PLACEMENT TESTING

 The Foreign Language placement test can only be taken at the on-campus testing session.

-You are required to take a foreign language test if you studied a foreign language for at least two years in high school.
-You must test in the foreign language used to satisfy Ohio State's language admissions requirement.
+All students who have had 2 or more years of the same foreign language in high school must take the language placement test in the language used for unconditional admission to Ohio State, whether or not they plan to continue language study.
 You are not required to take a language test if: You have college credit for a foreign language; You graduated from high school more than five years ago; or You have never formally studied a language or had less than two years of the same language in high school.